PECE-project/drupal-pece/src/docs/source/docs/photo-essay-new.md

 10. Next Choose a “thumbnail” image to represent your essay.

 You can edit this image later.
-Click “Next” to upload the image.
-Type in Alt Text and/or Title Text as desired (you can simply leave these blank), and click save.
+Click "Add media" to upload the image.
+Type in Alt Text and/or Title Text as desired (you can simply leave these blank), and click "Save and Insert" tp upload.

 INSERT SCREENSHOT

 Click save at the top to save your work.
 Congratulations!
 You’ve created your Photo Essay!

-How do I reorder photos in a photo essay?
-Once you’ve created photo essay items, you can reorder photos by clicking and holding on the ‘+’ symbol next to the item and dragging the item to a new order. double check this??????